 She snorted.
 ‘Definitely can’t make that joke too loudly now.’

 Footsteps sounded from the girls’ dormitories’ stairs.
-Katie froze, then threw herself into the chair opposite Harry with a small squeak.
+Katie froze and threw herself into the chair opposite Harry with a small squeak.

 Alicia loomed out of the dark.
 ‘Oh, you’re down here, Katie.’
-She paused, frowned, then shot a black glare at Harry.
+She frowned and shot a black glare at Harry.
 ‘Have you been crying?’